MRCIEU/vectology/analysis/paper/README.md

  - Looks for cases where each model matches manual prediction and none of the others do

-### Comparison to other approaches for automated mapping to ontology
+### Comparison to other approaches for trait-to-trait mapping

+##### EBI-EFO data

+- For each model, run all-against-all for query data
+- Run all against all nxontology for manual EFO for each query
+- Plot correlation between nxontology and aaa distances

+##### OpenGWAS

 Percentage agreement between BERT-EFO and standard OpenGWAS trait-trait mappings.
 - Look at sample of those that disagree